hps/docs-test/source/includes/_creditcard.md

 An edit transaction changes the data on a previously approved Charge or Authorize transaction.

-<asside class="note">When the settlement amount of a transaction is altered with this service, the Portico Gateway does not send an update to the Issuer.
+<aside class="note">When the settlement amount of a transaction is altered with this service, the Portico Gateway does not send an update to the Issuer.
 For example, if the settlement amount of a transaction is reduced, a reversal for the difference is not sent.
 Likewise, if the amount is increased, an additional authorization is not sent.
 These additional operations are the responsibility of the POS.
-Additional features like this are being considered for future releases of the Portico Gateway.</asside>
+Additional features like this are being considered for future releases of the Portico Gateway.</aside>

 ```csharp
 var authResponse = creditService.Authorize(10.00m, "usd", "put a single or multi-use token here", cardHolder);